Ryanair Flight 4978: EU economic sanctions

 The EU held a meeting of leaders on 24 May 2021 in Brussels, Belgium.
 Before the meeting, Lithuanian President Gitanas Nausėda called for the EU to impose fresh economic sanctions on Belarus.
 Calls were made by eight countries for flights over and to Belarus to be banned.
 Another suggestion was that ground traffic be banned from entering the EU from Belarus.
 At the meeting, it was agreed upon to prohibit EU-based airlines from flying through Belarusian airspace, ban Belarusian carriers from flying into EU airspace, and to implement a fresh round of sanctions.

 On 26 May 2021, the European Union and the EU Aviation Safety Agency issued directives formally halting European airlines from flying over Belarusian airspace.
 The U.S. and the EU announced plans to impose punitive sanctions targeting key members of Lukashenko's government.
 In early June, Germany briefly stopped issuing flight permits to airlines from Russia for flights to Germany, after two Lufthansa flights were not issued permits to fly into Russia.

 On 4 June 2021, the European Union banned Belarusian airlines from its airspace along with other economic sanctions.
 On 9 June 2021, the United States government announced it would implement new sanctions on Belarus.
 The United States, European Union, United Kingdom and Canada issued a joint statement on 21 June 2021 announcing further sanctions against members and supporters of the Belarusian government, as well as Belarusian state-owned companies.
 These included individual travel bans, asset freezes and other sanctions.
 Further measures taken were EU dual-use goods and technology export bans to Belarus, as well as trade bans on petroleum products, potassium chloride for the Belarusian potash industry, and goods used for the production of tobacco products.

-Following the EU sanctions, Belarus was accused by the EU states for instigating the 2021–2022 Belarus–European Union border crisis.
+Following the EU sanctions, Belarus was accused by the EU states of instigating the Belarus–European Union border crisis.